Don't Teach Your Kids This Stuff. Please? -Scott McLeod

 Teaching in the 21st Century-Kevin Roberts

-3 Snakes on Google researching snake In Kevin Roberts' video, Teaching in the 21st Century, he makes future teachers question ways of teaching in today's world.
+In Kevin Roberts' video, Teaching in the 21st Century, he makes future teachers question ways of teaching in today's world.
 He talks about how teachers are no longer "the main source of knowledge, we are the filter."
 Many may not agree with this, but people need to think about where students mainly learn.
 Even I do not think I could have survived my college years without Google or the internet.
 I have had teachers use words that I do not know the definition of.
 Instead of bring my thick Webster Dictionary every day and causing back problems, I write the word down and get on Google after class to research it.
 Google has taught me more than many of my teachers have.
 Roberts makes a point that every student can use Google, but nobody teaches the student how to use it correctly and find important information.
 These are things teachers should also be teaching.
 After all, Roberts makes the point on where do we really expect our students to learn about plagiarism, copyright, and other information.
 We do not have time to teach our students what everything means in great detail.
 We need to teach them how to research what they do not know.

 "What does creation mean today?"
 That is another question Roberts had me rethink.
 If I ask my students to create a project, a poster board won't cut it anymore.
 In fact, a poster board would be seen as "lazy" in today's classrooms.
 Students have to bring out their creativity; one of the best ways to let them explore their creative side is through technology.
 Each student could come up with 20 different ways to do a project.
 Since I will be teaching literature, I will be expecting my students to do projects based on books and readings.
 Making a blog for a fictional character, creating a website about a book, and doing research on an author are only three ways out of many for students to be creative and learn more.